 • Waiting Period: After serving the notice, the tenant typically has a specific period to respond or rectify any breaches.
 This waiting period allows the tenant to address any issues before further action is taken.

-eadline for it.
+deadline for it.

 • Warrant for Possession: The landlord can apply for a warrant for possession if the tenant does not vacate after the date specified on the possession order.
 This warrant allows the landlord to involve court bailiffs or enforcement officers to physically remove the tenant from the property.